MikeHopley/ftl-ships-strategy/index.md

 You can also choose how long you delay them.
 You could delay just a few jumps, because you are circling around a store in the middle of the sector.
 Or you could be very greedy, and delay them until you reach a store at the end of sector 1 or even the beginning of sector 2.

-In my view, it's usually not worth delaying shields more than a few jumps, and even then only in favourable circumstances.
+In my view, it’s usually not worth delaying shields more than a few jumps, and even then only in favourable circumstances.
 In many cases it would be best not to delay shields at all.

 The balance of risk varies by the ship.
 Some ships have safer starts.
 Some ships are more desperate for additional offence.
 Some ships have more stuff to sell at a store.
-As an overview, here's what I currently think:
+As an overview, here’s what I currently think:

 * 15 ships should immediately buy shields-3 then shields-4, no matter what
 * 7 ships should **consider** delaying shield upgrades